JandirGregorio/JandirGregorio/README.md

 # Hi, I'm Jandir Gregorio 👋

 # About Me:
-- [Marcy Lab School](https://www.marcylabschool.org/) grad → Full-Stack Software Engineer, open to new opportunities<br>- Born in Guatemala → Raised in Guatemala → Currently in Hamilton, NJ.<br>- Outside of work I like to play videogames, watch anime/movies, and play guitar.
+- [Marcy Lab School](https://www.marcylabschool.org/) grad → Full-Stack Software Engineer.<br>- Born in Guatemala → Raised in Guatemala → Currently in Hamilton, NJ.<br>- Outside of work I like to play video games, watch anime/movies, and play guitar.

+🔭 Interested in: Full Stack Software Engineering, Backend Engineering, AI, Software Engineering

+I got into software engineering because of how versatile it can be — giving you the power to create solutions that benefit you personally and many other people.
+In the future, I hope to expand my skillset to create robust and reliable systems.
+Right now, I'm learning Spring Boot to build backends with Java.

+I'm open to new opportunities!

 ## Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jandir-gregorio) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:jandirgreg@gmail.com)